Kjuly/YeNom/README.md

   - __Delete Backward__: Swipe RIGHT on keyboard or text field;
   - __Recover Backward__: Swipe LEFT;
-  - __Calculation__: This feature is included in "Full Features" package, which is needed to purchase.
+  - __Calculation__: Include simple calculation.<strike>This feature is included in "Full Features" package, which is needed to purchase.</strike>

 __Tag View__: